top of page

 UK Parliament logo

-In November 2020, I was appointed to the UK Parliament’s Independent Expert Panel which determines appeals and sanctions in cases where complaints have been brought against MPs of bullying, harassment or sexual misconduct under the Independent Complaints and Grievance Scheme (ICGS).
+From 2020-2024, I was a member of the UK Parliament’s Independent Expert Panel which determines appeals and sanctions in cases where complaints have been brought against MPs of bullying, harassment or sexual misconduct under the Independent Complaints and Grievance Scheme (ICGS).
 It also hears appeals against decisions by the Committee on Standards from MPs who have been found to have breached the Code of Conduct for MPs.
 The Panel is entirely independent, with no MPs taking part in its decisions.
+I have participated in a number of the Panel decisions and appeals.
+The reports are all available here

 Supporting social media companies to respond to victim’s interests and review policies